Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving

 \section{Abstract}

-Making safe and human-like decisions is an essential capability of autonomous driving systems and learning-based behavior planning is a promising pathway toward this objective.
+Making safe and human-like decisions is an essential capability of autonomous driving systems, and learning-based behavior planning presents a promising pathway toward achieving this objective.
 Distinguished from existing learning-based methods that directly output decisions, this work introduces a predictive behavior planning framework that learns to predict and evaluate from human driving data.
-Concretely, a behavior generation module first produces a diverse set of candidate behaviors in the form of trajectory proposals.
-Then the proposed conditional motion prediction network is employed to forecast other agents' future trajectories conditioned on each trajectory proposal.
-Given the candidate plans and associated prediction results, we learn a scoring module to evaluate the plans using maximum entropy inverse reinforcement learning (IRL).
-We conduct comprehensive experiments to validate the proposed framework on a large-scale real-world urban driving dataset.
-The results reveal that the conditional prediction model is able to forecast multiple possible future trajectories given a candidate behavior and the prediction results are reactive to different plans.
-Moreover, the IRL-based scoring module can properly evaluate the trajectory proposals and select close-to-human ones.
+This framework consists of three components: a behavior generation module that produces a diverse set of candidate behaviors in the form of trajectory proposals, a conditional motion prediction network that predicts future trajectories of other agents based on each proposal, and a scoring module that evaluates the candidate plans using maximum entropy inverse reinforcement learning (IRL).
+We validate the proposed framework on a large-scale real-world urban driving dataset through comprehensive experiments.
+The results show that the conditional prediction model can predict distinct and reasonable future trajectories given different trajectory proposals and the IRL-based scoring module can select plans that are close to human driving.
 The proposed framework outperforms other baseline methods in terms of similarity to human driving trajectories.
-Moreover, we find that the conditional prediction model can improve both prediction and planning performance compared to the non-conditional model, and learning the scoring module is critical to correctly evaluating the candidate plans to align with human drivers.
+Additionally, we find that the conditional prediction model improves both prediction and planning performance compared to the non-conditional model.
+Lastly, we note that the learning of the scoring module is crucial for aligning the evaluations with human drivers.